 “From aggressively marketing cigarette and tobacco products near schools, to shamelessly using cartoon characters to entice children, and producing their tobacco products in kid-friendly candy and fruit flavors, it is no secret that big tobacco companies will stop at nothing to hook young people on their addictive and dangerous products,” they continue.

 “To help combat this alarming public health scourge, we have pressed the U.S. Food and Drug Administration (FDA) and Department of Health and Human Services (HHS) to expeditiously regulate these e-cigarette products and remove kid-friendly flavors from the market,” they say.
 “We have also supported federal awareness efforts to educate the public about tobacco harms.”

-Durbin and Duckworth’s letters are just the latest installment in the massive coordinated attack on vaping that began early this year with hundreds of planted stories about JUUL, and has led to FDA Commissioner Scott Gottlieb’s highly publicized series of enforcement actions — demanding details on product development and marketing from JUUL Labs, and issuing warning letters to e-liquid manufacturers using dubious labeling strategies.
+Durbin and Duckworth’s letters are just the latest installment in the massive coordinated attack on vaping that began early this year with hundreds of planted stories about JUUL, and has led to FDA Commissioner Scott Gottlieb’s highly publicized series of enforcement actions — demanding details on product development and marketing from JUUL Labs, and issuing warning letters to e-liquid manufacturers, both of salt nic and regular e-juice, using dubious labeling strategies.